FLASH SALE: Save up to €27 OFF the Go Rome Explorer Pass! Sale ends Sunday, March 1st, 2020. Follow the link for details.

 Tours, Tours, Tours

 Speaking of tours, the Go Rome Explorer Pass includes a ton.
-You’ve got the three I just mentioned, plus St. Peter’s Dome Climb, Basilica, and Vatacombs.
-Then you have the HOHO bus tour, the walking tour, the Pantheon guided tour, the Papal audience tour, and more.
-There’s even a kayak tour!
+You’ve got the three I just mentioned, plus Heart of Rome Walking Tour, the HOHO bus tour, and even a kayak tour!

 Needless to say, if you enjoy the guided tour experience, you’ll appreciate the Go Rome Explorer Pass’ selection.